BrettMoxham/100-Days-of-Code/README.md

 Day 13: Worked on my viz from yesterday, but went off in an entirely different direction that i had originally planned.
 Also found the gghighlight package and experimented with that!

 Day 14: Super informative and productive day.
 Learned lots about annoations.
 Hoping to have the current viz project finished in the next few days!

+Day 16: Missed an update from day 15, sorry.
+Working on combining multiple plots into 1 visualization.
+Really close to having it all together.
+Focusing on the 80/20 rule, so its not perfect, but the bones are there!